ccurtin/vagrant-python-django/README.md

 `setup_phppgadmin`

 #### Setting Up a New Database For A Django Project
   `manage_django_db`. **Switch to a Django Project Folder before running**.
 This will create a new user, alter their role, create a new database, and assign them to a DB.
 If you just want to assign roles and not create new users/DBs, that works too.
-Running this command will also automatically update the django `settings.py` file for your project. ** CURRENTLY ONLY SUPPORTS POSTGRESQL ** More DBMS will be added in the future.
+Running this command will also automatically update the django `settings.py` file for your project.
+More DBMS will be added in the future.

 ## Notes to User:
+  - Feel free to change up the base-box OS, but note this has only been tested with Ubuntu 14.04/Trusty.
   - The default settings will run Django on port 80
   - To change the port Django runs on just run: `python manage.py runserver [::]:YOUR_NEW_PORT` in a Django project and that port will be accessible via the `hostname` entered in the `config.yml` file.